After 11 months on the road, I no longer love airports.

 So please enjoy this handful of my personal coping mechanisms.
 I’ve lovingly cultivated them over my trip in response/reaction to the state of air travel today:

-It’s so nice that airlines have started landing airplanes in shopping malls.
-Shop ’till you drop?
-Nah man, shop ’till you take off! ◊
+It’s so nice that airlines have started landing airplanes in shopping malls. ◊

-It’s even nicer to get extra exercise by being required to walk through the mall, rather than directly to where the planes are.
-Not like we have to be anywhere with a high degree of urgency. ◊
+It’s nicer being required to walk through the mall, rather than straight to where the planes are.
+Not like we have to be anywhere urgently. ◊

 If “knowing all the essential details about each country’s visa and entry requirements before arriving” were a sport, I would not be an athlete in that sport. ◊

-Remember, the people sitting in an exit row who are responsible for saving your life in an emergency pay extra for the privilege.
-Be sure to thank each one of them personally for their #everydayheroism.
-It’s OK to hold up the line to give them long, appreciative hugs. ◊
+Remember, the people sitting in an exit row who are responsible for saving your life in an emergency now pay extra for the privilege.
+Be sure to thank each one of them personally for their everyday heroism. ◊

 Ranked in order of increasing difficulty, it is most challenging to use the toilet in moving:

-If there were an Olympics of Profoundly Grating Personality Traits, flight attendants would win gold every time.
-Because “politely pushy” beats all, including “horse laugh,” “consistently late,” “overlong text messages,” and even, “lots of cologne.”
+If there were an Olympics of Grating Personality Traits, flight attendants have shown me that “politely pushy” wins gold over all, including “always late,” “overlong text messages,” and even “lots of cologne.”

-At one point in my life I wasn’t sure if evil really existed.
-Until someone in front of me reclined their airplane seat back all the way.
+I wasn’t sure if evil really existed until someone in front of me reclined their airplane seat back all the way.

 Murphy’s Law, Airport Edition: If a gate can be changed, it will be changed.
-At the last minute, in secret, whispered on the PA in a foreign language.
-Getting there will require walking through at least one additional mall.
+At the last minute, in secret.
+Getting there will require walking through at least one additional shopping mall.

-USA – terrorist devices, drugs, liquids over 100 milliliters (because we’re all trying to learn WTF a milliliter is), shoes
+USA – terrorist devices, drugs, liquids over 100 milliliters (even though we don’t know what a “milliliter” is), shoes

 Australia – anything that the cutest, softest, fuzziest little bunny might consider sharp